Trees require some attention from time to time if they are to remain in good condition.

 When is the Best Time to Trim a Tree?

-Remember that there is a difference between tree trimming and tree pruning are not the same things.
+Remember that there is a difference between tree trimming and tree pruning.
 Typically, a tree’s trimming cycle is 3 to 5 years, whereas pruning occurs at least every 2 years.
 The best time to trim is usually between the changing leaves in fall and flower blooms of spring.
 This means that you will be promoting the tree’s health by trimming during the dormant season.

 In some cases, a tree cutting service might be needed if a tree has been neglected for too long.
 It’s always recommended to talk to your local arborist even if you are not sure you will be needing any help when the time comes.